 opens a browser window containing a web page describing the module.

-Edge/MTF (Cycles/pixel shown) is the primary results plot, showing the average edge and MTF response.
-The first dropdown menu selects MTF spatial frequency units: 1.
+Edge/MTF is the primary results plot, showing the average edge and MTF response.
+The MTF plot units dropdown menu in Display options selects MTF spatial frequency units: 1.
 Cycles/pixel, 2.
 Cycles/mm, 3.
 Cycles/inch, 4.
 LW/PH (Line Widths per Picture Height), 5.
 LP/PH (Line Pairs per Picture Height), 6.
-Cycles/milliradian, or 7.
-Cycles/degree can be selected.
-If 2, 3, 6, or 7 are selected, the pixel spacing should be entered in the box immediately below and the appropriate units (pixels per inch, pixels per mm, or microns per pixel) should be selected in the dropdown menu to the right.
+Cycles/milliradian, 7.
+Cycles/degree can be selected, 8.
+Cycles/object mm, 9.
+Cycles/object in, and more.
+If 2, 3, or 6-9 are selected, the pixel size should be entered in the box immediately below with the appropriate units (pixels per inch, pixels per mm, or microns per pixel) selected in the dropdown menu to the right.
 If pixel size is omitted, the x-axis will be displayed in the default units, Cycles per pixel..

 Chromatic Aberration Displays Lateral Chromatic Aberration.

-Noise spectrum and Shannon capacity is unchecked by default because the results are difficult for most users to interpret Shannon capacity and may not be meaningful, especially when significant noise reduction has been applied.
+Noise spectrum and Shannon capacity is unchecked by default because the results are difficult for most users to interpret Shannon capacity and may not be meaningful, especially when sharpening or noise reduction have been applied.
+(It’s only reliable with RAW images.)
 It will not be plotted if the selected region is too small for adequate noise statistics.
 If both Chromatic Aberration and Noise spectrum and Shannon capacity are checked, the two plots share the same figure: CA on top and Noise/Shannon capacity at the bottom.

 Edge roughness measures edge roughness, which is caused by both noise and aliasing (jagged edges; affected by the demosaicing algorithm).
 Described in SFRplus instructions.